The Atypical Mind: Practical Tools for Daily Success

 • 5 = I feel clear and ready to work.

-1. Do this for 3 days.
-4. Look for the pattern.
+1. Look for the pattern.
 At what time do you usually have a 4 or 5?
 That is your Peak Focus Window.

 1. Protect that time.
 Block out 60 minutes during that window tomorrow to do your hardest task.